breez/breez-sdk-liquid/cli/README.md

 - **sign-message** - Sign a message using the wallet private key
 - **check-message** - Verify a message with a public key
 - **sync** - Sync local data with mempool and onchain data
-- **recommended-fees** - Get the recommended BTC fees based on the configured mempool.space instance
+- **recommended-fees** - Get the recommended Bitcoin fees based on the configured mempool.space instance
 - **empty-cache** - Empties the encrypted transaction cache
 - **backup** - Backs up the current pending swaps
 - **restore** - Retrieve a list of backups